madeddy/diff2patch/README.md

 For terminal colors in info messages: With early `Windows 10` and before could it be necessary to change a few config settings to make it work.

-Colors just a fancfull addition and it works without it.
+Colors just a fancfull addition and the programm works without it.
 Some people might want it.
-There are also other ways like _ansicon_ or the use of Windows terminal, where ANSI already integrated is. (code changes needed)
+There are also other ways like _ansicon_ or the use of Windows terminal, where ANSI already integrated is. (needs possibly terminal-setup changes)

 ## Usage
 ### Command line parameter overview